-Harvard Divinity School continues to closely monitor the course of the COVID-19 pandemic and the progress of the vaccination effort.
+Harvard Divinity School continues to closely monitor the course of the COVID-19 pandemic and the progress of the vaccination and booster effort.
 As always, the health and safety of our students, faculty, and staff are of paramount importance.

 - Dr. Giang Nguyen: Keeping Our Classrooms Safe (Video)

 - On-Campus Events Info.

 - Frequently Asked Questions

 - Updated University Travel Guidance (as of April 13, 2022)

 Verifying Your Vaccination and Booster